Credible takeaways

 If your parents won't provide necessary information, you likely won't automatically qualify for independent status — but there are other ways your school's financial aid office can help.

 When you're filling out the FAFSA, indicate you're unable to provide the required information from your parents.
 After submitting the form, contact the school's financial aid office as soon as possible to explore your options.
-If you don't qualify for independent status, the financial aid advisor could still help with access to additional loan funding without your parents' help.
+If you don't qualify for independent status, the financial aid adviser could still help with access to additional loan funding without your parents' help.

 What to do when your dependency status changes